tesselode/nata/readme.md

 ```lua
 pool:remove(f)
 ```
-Removes all entities that meet the specified condition.
+Removes all entities that meet the specified condition. `pool:emit('remove', entity)` will be called for each entity that's removed.
 - `f` - a function that takes an entity as an argument and returns `true` if the entity should be removed.

 ```lua